JensRoland/boosti/README.md

 ### Size

 Who cares, YOLO Mode does what it wants and doesn't ask for permission.
 That's the whole point, dude.
 Doesn't matter if it's a megabyte, doesn't matter if it's five.
-Look, it's like my Super Sport 300; anyone'll tell you it's too much fucking money and it takes forever to deliver it to you, frankly it's ridiculous, you know it's ridiculous.
+Why is it always about size?
+Look, it's like my Super Sport 300; anyone'll tell you it's too much fucking money and then they take like a year to deliver it to you, frankly it's ridiculous, you know it's ridiculous.
 But that doesn't matter.
-You'll pay it and you'll wait, and you'll like it because once it gets there it's fast as shit.
+You'll pay it and you'll wait, and you'll like it, because once it gets there it's fast as shit.

+And for what it's worth, `yolomode.js` is about half the size of [instant.page](https://instant.page/), is that good enough for ya?
+It would be even smaller if we could use middle-out compression, but my guys keep saying that's all '*proprietary*' and '*fictional*'.
+Can you believe that?
+I didn't ask for excuses, I asked for solutions!

 ## On The Rhetorical and Artistic Merit of Parody, Sarcasm, and Deliberate Ineloquence